Photonic Molecular Science Laboratory

 Education and Research Activities in the Laboratory

-Molecular- and nanoparticle-based devices are expected as candidates of active elements in future information science and technology for communication, memory, sensing and display.
-Our research interests are focused on new photo-functional molecular and nano-scale materials which actively interact with photons.
-Our research subjects include photo-responsive molecules (Fig. 1), π-conjugated molecules, nanoparticles and nanowires (Fig. 2), intelligent fluorescence sensors (Fig. 3), nanocarbons, and circularly polarized light-emitting materials.
+Molecular- and nanoparticle-based devices show promise as active elements in future information science and technology for communication, memory, sensing and display.
+Our research interests are focused on new photo-functional molecular and nanoscale materials which actively interact with photons.
+Our research subjects include photo-responsive molecules (Fig .1), π-conjugated molecules, nanoparticles and nanowires (Fig. 2), intelligent fluorescence sensors (Fig .3), nanocarbons, and circularly polarized light-emitting materials.

 Explanatory Pictures of Research Activities